4 Ways to Zest a Lime

-- Garnish: Use a pinch of zest on top of whipped cream, ice cream or lime drinks.
+- Drinks: Use a pinch on top of whipped cream, ice cream or lime drinks.

 - Make a fish or chicken marinade: Use 1-2 tea. lime zest, 1/4 cup lime juice, 1/4 cup white wine, 1/4 cup sugar or honey, and 2 TB sesame or other oil.
 Marinate at least 20 minutes and either grill or broil.

-- Lime Zest Garnish: Use zest as a garnish on a cream pie, cakes or cookies.
+- Baked Goods: Use as a garnish on a cream pie, cakes or cookies.

-- Lime Muffins: Add 1-2 tea. lime to any muffin recipe for added flavor.
+- Muffins: Add 1-2 tea. lime zest to any muffin recipe for added flavor.

 - Fruit Salad: Keep salads fresh and add to taste with 1/2 tea. zest, 1/4 cup lime juice, and 1/4 cup honey mixed and stirred in with salad (especially helpful if you have apples or bananas in your salad).